 I love Daylight Saving Time.
 I love the extra relaxing hour of evening that it provides.
 I love that it heralds the onset of spring.
 In my opinion, it’s just about the best possible use for an hour.
 And let’s face it: An hour isn’t much.

-But Daylight Saving Time has its detractors.
-Just as alarmists feared that fluoridation of the water supply was a Communist plot (a plot, evidently, for Americans to stop suffering from cavities), some people claim that Daylight Saving Time harms health through disruption of circadian rhythms, or leads to excess energy use, or simply represents a lost hour of sleep.
-Several governments, notably those in Saudi Arabia, North Korea, and Arizona, do not recognize Daylight Saving Time.
+But Daylight Saving Time, which starts Sunday, March 11, this year, has its detractors.
+Just as alarmists feared that fluoridation of the water supply was a communist plot (a plot, evidently, for Americans to stop suffering from cavities), some people claim that Daylight Saving Time harms health through disruption of circadian rhythms, or leads to excess energy use, or simply represents a lost hour of sleep.
+Several governments, notably those in Saudi Arabia, North Korea and Arizona, do not recognize Daylight Saving Time.

-But, for the sake of thoroughness, let's revisit those possible health issues.
-Specifically, since I'm a veterinarian, let's talk about the potential health issues your pet may suffer as a result of a time change.
+But, for the sake of thoroughness, let’s revisit those possible health issues.
+Specifically, because I’m a veterinarian, let’s talk about the potential health issues your pet may suffer as a result of Daylight Saving Time.

 My experience of the effects of one-hour time changes in pets is this: They are negligible.
-It's one thing to fly your cat from Seattle to Mumbai.
+It’s one thing to fly your cat from Seattle to Mumbai (or Hawaii to Japan).
 She will experience significant jet lag, not to mention culture shock.
-It's another thing entirely to move the clock ahead or back by an hour.
-In my experience, most pets simply don't notice.
+It’s another thing to move the clock ahead or back by an hour.
+In my experience, most pets simply don’t notice.
 And why would they?